 Lowering antibiotics-use and helping acne-patients at the same time

-- Combine daily habits of applying facial cream once a day and reduce appearance of acne lesions.
+• Combine daily habits of applying facial cream once a day and reduce appearance of acne lesions in five days.

-- Lower the use of antibiotics which is beneficial both for patients, health care and society at large.
+• Lower the use of antibiotics which is beneficial for patients, health care and society at large.